 - Your friends and family can testify about how your life has changed since the accident

 - Your therapist can testify as to how depressed you’ve been since the crash

 - You can testify about the ways in which your life has changed

 Pain and suffering may make up the lion’s share of your injuries.
 The more serious your injuries, the greater your pain and suffering.
 Your attorney will work hard to get you as much pain and suffering as possible.

 Contact an Experienced Car Accident Lawyer in Houston

-If you’re injured in a car crash, you need to call an experienced car accident lawyer at McDonald Worley.
+If you’re injured in a car crash, you need to call an experienced Houston personal injury lawyer at McDonald Worley.
 They’ll review your case and let you know what it may be worth.
 They’ll also answer any questions you may have.

 Call today and schedule your initial consultation.
 It’s absolutely free and you pay nothing until you settle your case.